minetest/minetest/doc/lua_api.md

 ### Notes

+> [!NOTE]
-* Attempting to read data from a VoxelManip object before map is read will result in a zero-length array table for `VoxelManip:get_data()`, and an "ignore" node at any position for `VoxelManip:get_node_at()`.
+> Attempting to read data from a VoxelManip object before map is read will
+> result in a zero-length array table for `VoxelManip:get_data()`, and an
+> "ignore" node at any position for `VoxelManip:get_node_at()`.

+> [!NOTE]
-* If you attempt to use a VoxelManip to read a region of the map that has already been generated, but is not currently loaded, that region will be loaded from disk.
-This means that reading a region of the map with a VoxelManip has a similar effect as calling `minetest.load_area` on that region.
+> If you attempt to use a VoxelManip to read a region of the map that has
+> already been generated, but is not currently loaded, that region will be
+> loaded from disk.
+This means that reading a region of the map with a
+> VoxelManip has a similar effect as calling `minetest.load_area` on that
+> region.

+> [!NOTE]
-* If a region of the map has either not yet been generated or is outside the map boundaries, it is filled with "ignore" nodes.
-Writing to regions of the map that are not yet generated may result in unexpected behavior.
-You can use `minetest.emerge_area` to make sure that the area you want to read/write is already generated.
+> If a region of the map has either not yet been generated or is outside the
+> map boundaries, it is filled with "ignore" nodes.
+Writing to regions of the
+> map that are not yet generated may result in unexpected behavior.
+You
+> can use `minetest.emerge_area` to make sure that the area you want to
+> read/write is already generated.

+> [!NOTE]
-* Other mods, or the core itself, could possibly modify the area of the map currently loaded into a VoxelManip object.
-With the exception of Mapgen VoxelManips (see above section), the internal buffers are not updated.
-For this reason, it is strongly encouraged to complete the usage of a particular VoxelManip object in the same callback it had been created.
+> Other mods, or the core itself, could possibly modify the area of the map
+> currently loaded into a VoxelManip object.
+With the exception of Mapgen
+> VoxelManips (see above section), the internal buffers are not updated.
+For
+> this reason, it is strongly encouraged to complete the usage of a particular
+> VoxelManip object in the same callback it had been created.

+> [!NOTE]
-* If a VoxelManip object will be used often, such as in an `on_generated()` callback, consider passing a file-scoped table as the optional parameter to `VoxelManip:get_data()`, which serves as a static buffer the function can use to write map data to instead of returning a new table each call.
-This greatly enhances performance by avoiding unnecessary memory allocations.
+> If a VoxelManip object will be used often, such as in an `on_generated()`
+> callback, consider passing a file-scoped table as the optional parameter to
+> `VoxelManip:get_data()`, which serves as a static buffer the function can use
+> to write map data to instead of returning a new table each call.
+This greatly
+> enhances performance by avoiding unnecessary memory allocations.

 ## Methods